Atticus29/dataJitsu/specs.md

 - [ ] Add this.ngUnsubscribe.next(); and this.ngUnsubscribe.complete(); to ngOnDestroy in all modules (see all-matches.component.ts)

 # Completed TODOs
+- [x] Test adding a new match
+- [x] Delete a match only as an admin
 - [x] Add was this a successful attempt functionality
 - [x] Record ratings in user
 - [x] Creating a new match isn't working??